durch/pbuf/README.md

-##### Dev branch containes better code ATM.

 # pbuf
-Reads/Writes to anything that implements Read/Write...
+Reads/Writes to anything that implements Read/Write to/from protobuf...

 Examples assume `Msg` is your protobuf and msg.rs is where it lives, see [rust-protobuf](https://github.com/stepancheg/rust-protobuf) on how to generate `.rs` from `.proto` files.